collective/collective.contentgroups/README.rst

 You cannot add roles to groups, not in the edit form and not in the control panel.
 What you *can* do, is:

-- Add the content group to a standard Plone group and give that group a role.
+- Add the content group to a standard Plone group and give this standard group a role.
+  For example, you can add the content group to the Reviewers group.
-- Search and select the content group on the Sharing tab and give it a role.
+- Search and select the content group on the Sharing tab and give it a local role.

 Compatibility
 -------------

-This has been tested on Plone 5.2 with Python 3.6.
+This works on Plone 5.2 with Python 3.6.
+It probably works with earlier Plone and Python versions too, but this has not been tested.

 Support
 -------

 If you are having issues, please let us know.
-Contact Maurits van Rees at Zest Software, m.van.rees@zestsoftware.nl.
+Contact `Maurits van Rees at Zest Software <m.van.rees@zestsoftware.nl>`_.
-Or open an issue in the tracker.
+Or open an issue in the `tracker <https://github.com/collective/collective.contentgroups/issues>`_.

 License